In today's article we'll show you how you can kickstart your dream of launching a food blog in 2020 in 9 easy steps!

 - Possibly indicative of what your cuisine is

-We do recommend choosing a Domain Privacy Protection as it will prevent your personal information, like your name, address, and phone number from being visible to the public on the internet.
+We also recommend selecting additional protection under the form of Domain Privacy Protection - an option that will prevent your personal information from being visible to the public on the internet.

 5. Create the actual blog with WordPress

 When you choose a web hosting for your WordPress site, make sure it has an easy option for WordPress installation.
-One of the most popular choices you'll see around is the managing panel called CPanel (we also operate with it).
+One of the most popular options for installing WordPress is simply through the managing panel called CPanel (we also operate with it).

 How to install WordPress in Cpanel